Anoerak/Tutorials/React/React_Create_Your_NPM_Package/React_Create_Your_NPM_Package.md

 **!!!!!
 CHECK THE VERSION NUMBER IN YOUR PACKAGE.JSON FILE !!!!!
 YOU CANT PUBLISH A PACKAGE WITH A VERSION NUMBER THAT ALREADY EXISTS OR
 LOWER THAN THE PREVIOUS ONE !!!!!**

+**!!!!!
+ALSO, CHECK YOUR PACKAGE NAME !!!!!
+YOU CANT PUBLISH A PACKAGE WITH A NAME THAT ALREADY EXISTS !!!!!**

 You can now publish your package.
 To do so, you need to run the following command: